-You can slip on a pair of £200 running shoes, sure.
-You can pull a tactical, nanotechnological, microfibre, sweat-wicking workout T-shirt over your head.
-You can even slide a pair of high-optic, shock-resistance sports sunglasses in front of your eyes before you start to exercise.
-And they’ll all do nothing but help you look good.
+Sure, you could lace up a pair of limited edition, brightly-coloured running shoes.
+You could pull a sweat-wicking, nanotechnological, microfibre workout T-shirt over your head.
+You could even slide a pair of high-optic, shock-resistance sports sunglasses in front of your eyes before you start to exercise.
+But how much will they really help?

-Here, we’ve rounded up the best pieces of wearable tech to actually improve your workout — not that you don’t look great in those £350 shorts…
+Below, we’ve rounded up the best pieces of wearable tech that’ll actually improve your workout — not that you don’t look great in those £350 shorts…

 Get yourself a connected smartwatch to keep track

-Gone are the days when smartwatches were big lumps of ugly plastic — flaunted in the gym for being the cutting edge, but hidden away swiftly in more stylish circles.
-Today, these smartwatches are worn as part of our daily lives, and can track everything from our heart rates to our step counts.
+Gone are the days of ugly smartwatches.
+Today, these gadgets are chic, sleek and almost indistinguishable from everyday timepieces — with the added benefit of tracking everything from our heart rates to our step counts.
 The Apple Watch may be the most popular piece of tech in this sector, but we’ve found some more strapping timepieces worth checking out.

-Look at TAG Heuer’s Connected Modular 45, for instance.
+Look at TAG Heuer’s Connected ‘Titanium’, for instance.
 A heritage watchmaker taking on tech is big news in and of itself, but even more so when the results are this good.
 Among the sensors in that handsome case: an accelerometer, a gyroscope, a tilt detection sensor and haptics engine.
 Samsung’s offering, for a fraction of the price, is almost as impressive — boasting features from waterproofness to Spotify compatibility.
-Meanwhile Montblanc’s Summit 2 is surely the coolest offering in the sector, a 42mm unisex masterpiece to guide you through the toughest workout.
+Meanwhile Montblanc’s Summit Lite is surely the coolest offering in the sector, a 42mm unisex masterpiece to guide you through even the toughest workout.

 A fitness band is ideal for watch enthusiasts